voyd-lang/voyd/README.md

 move robot to: [3.1, 2.3, 4.0]
 ```

-You can also provide an external label to alias the keyword on call.
+You can also provide separate external and internal names.

 ```
 fn add(a:i32 to:b:i32) = a + b